maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 Pulseaudio
 ----------

-The audio stack was ported to `Pulseaudio
+The audio stack uses `Pulseaudio
 <https://github.com/maemo-leste/bugtracker/issues/402>`_, as this will be
 necessary for further work on phone calls due to UCM and profiles.
 Pulseaudio seamlessly integrates and is configured for all our targets.
 The base